MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/add-users/change-a-user-name-and-email-address.md

 A person's previous primary email address is retained as an additional email address. **We strongly recommend that you don't remove the old email address.**

-Some people will likely continue to send email to the person's old email address and deleting it may result in NDR failures.
-Microsoft will automatically route it to the new one.
+Some people might continue to send email to the person's old email address and deleting it may result in NDR failures.
+Microsoft automatically routes it to the new one.
 Also, do not reuse old SMTP email addresses and apply them to new accounts.
 This can also cause NDR failures or delivery to an unintended mailbox.

 ## <a name="what-if-the-persons-offline-address-book-wont-sync-with-the-global-address-list"></a>Wie ist vorzugehen, wenn das Offline-Adressbuch des Benutzers nicht mit der globalen Adressliste synchronisiert wird?

-If they are using Exchange Online or if their account is linked with your organization's on-premises Exchange environment, you may see this error when you try to change a username and email address: "This user is synchronized with your local Active Directory.
+If they are using Exchange Online or if their account is linked with your organization's on-premises Exchange environment, you might see this error when you try to change a username and email address: "This user is synchronized with your local Active Directory.
 Some details can be edited only through your local Active Directory."

 This is due to the Microsoft Online Email Routing Address (MOERA).
 The MOERA is constructed from the person's  _userPrincipalName_ attribute in Active Directory and is automatically assigned to the cloud account during the initial sync and once created, it cannot be modified or removed in Office 365.
-You can subsequently change the username in the Active Directory, but it will not change the MOERA and you may run into issues displaying the newly changed name in the Global Address List.
+You can subsequently change the username in the Active Directory, but it doesn't change the MOERA and you may run into issues displaying the newly changed name in the Global Address List.

 Um dies zu beheben, melden Sie sich beim [Azure Active Directory-Modul für PowerShell]( https://go.microsoft.com/fwlink/?LinkId=823193) mit Ihren Administratoranmeldeinformationen für Microsoft 365 an.
 Verwenden Sie die folgende Syntax: